 Adobe (Flash-Cookies): http://www.adobe.com/de/privacy/policies/flash-player.html

-The responsible body for the processing shall only process and store personal data of the data subject for the period of time, which is necessary in order to achieve the storage purpose or if this was envisaged by the European directive and regulation maker or another legislator in laws or regulations, which the responsible body for the processing has to comply with.
+The controller processes and stores the personal data of the data subject only for the period necessary to achieve the purpose of storage thereof or where this has been stipulated by the European legislative and regulatory authorities or another legislative authority in laws or regulations to which the controller is subject.

-If the storage purpose ceases to apply or if a storage deadline stipulated by the European directive and regulation maker or another responsible legislator expires, the personal data will be blocked or erased in accordance with the statutory regulations.
+If the purpose of storage no longer applies or a storage period stipulated by the European legislative and regulatory authorities or another legislative authority with jurisdiction expires, the personal data will be blocked or erased in accordance with the statutory provisions.

 11. Legal bases of the processing of personal data